Slide-Front-Slide is a front crawl swimming drill that lets you practice rolling from side to side, with an intermediary prone position.

-Note: This drill belongs to an older sequence of swimming drills to learn the freestyle stroke.
-Please consult the Learn How To Swim The Freestyle Stroke article to read about our current sequence of swimming drills.
+Note: This drill belongs to an older series of drills to learn the front crawl stroke.
+Please have a look at the Learn to Swim Front Crawl article to learn about our current series of swimming drills for this stroke.

-- When you feel perfectly balanced, slide one of your hands forward across your side, as if pulling up a zipper.
+2. When you feel perfectly balanced, slide one of your hands forward across your side, as if pulling up a zipper.

-- At the same time pierce the water with your recovering hand and extend your arm forward under water.
+4. At the same time pierce the water with your recovering hand and extend your arm forward under water.

 You are applying downward pressure on your head and chest so that your hips and legs feel light and are close to the water surface.

-- When you feel balanced, sweep your other arm backward in the water.
+7. When you feel balanced, sweep your other arm backward in the water.

-- Roll on the side of the inactive arm when your backward sweeping hand moves past your head.
+8. Roll on the side of the inactive arm when your backward sweeping hand moves past your head.

-- Simultaneously roll your head upward so that you find yourself floating in the initial position but on your other side.
+9. Simultaneously roll your head upward so that you find yourself floating in the initial position but on your other side.

-- Adjust your balance, take a few breaths, then roll back toward the initial side, and so on.
+10. Adjust your balance, take a few breaths, then roll back toward the initial side, and so on.

-Once you have mastered this swimming drill you should be able to roll from side to side while keeping your balance and maintaining a tall and streamlined shape in the water.
+Once you have mastered this front crawl drill, you should be able to roll from side to side while keeping your balance and maintaining a tall and streamlined shape in the water.

 This is another step towards achieving an efficient front crawl stroke.